 Songs "Tulacka," for male choir, and "Budme svoji," for mixed choir.

 Marie Kostakova-Herodkova [1900-1973].
 Chamber music, compositions for harp.

 Jarmila Mazourova .
-Studied composition with Vilem Petrzelka, Ctirad Kohoutek and Jan Kapr at the Janacek Academy of Performing Arts in Brno.
+Composer, teacher.
+She studied composition with Vilem Petrzelka, Ctirad Kohoutek and Jan Kapr at the Janacek Academy of Performing Arts

 Orchestral, chamber, piano, and vocal compositions.
 Ballet and theatre music.
 Instructive music.

 Listen to her "Song about Falling Leaves" for two dulcimers.

 Geraldine Mucha, née Thomson [London 5.7.1917- Prague 12.10.2012].
 She was born in a musical Scottish family.
 Her father, Marcus Thomson,

 and a professor of voice at the Royal Academy of Music.
 Her mother enjoyed success as a singing actress and appeared in several notable London musical productions.
 Encouraged by her father,

 private lessons in harmony with Benjamin Dale, a professor at the Royal Academy.
 She later continued her studies with Dale in composition more formally at the Royal Academy of Music in London, from which

 in 1943.
 Two years prior, in 1941, while visiting her aunt in Leamington Spa, Geraldine met her future